Getting started with development

 We will start out by modifying the source code.
 The update of the code is minimalistic, we will change the color of the front right LED from red to green.

-start the editor
+start an editor

 open the file